frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 So, each one of us has a role to play.
 Each child has his or her role to play, knowing that Christ carries the burden.

 "The wounds in his side, on his hands, and on his feet are reminders of the wounds of the world.
 And Jesus has told us: 'Whatever you did for one of these, you did for me' (Matt.
 25:40).
 The path of identification with Christ transforms the human heart and opens it to charity.
-Union with Our Lord, in the sacraments and in prayer, leads us to discover our neighbors and their needs and to pay less attention to ourselves" (F. Ocáriz, *Op. cit*.).
+Union with Our Lord, in the sacraments and in prayer, leads us to discover our neighbors and their needs and to pay less attention to ourselves" (F. Ocáriz, *op. cit*.).

 I heard someone say that we solve all our problems by thinking about others.